Fort Albany, ON

 A mix of sun and cloud

 A mix of sun and cloud.
-Clearing in the afternoon.
-Wind north 20 km/h gusting to 40 becoming light in the afternoon.
-High 8.
-UV index 6 or high.
+Wind north 20 km/h gusting to 40.
+High 15.
+UV index 5 or moderate.

 CBC News: Weather Centre